How To Get To Amorgos Island In Greece

 There are car rental agencies in both ports as well as in Chora.
 Prices depend on the season and the duration of the rental period.

 If you’d rather not drive, you could check out the rather infrequent bus services.
 You can find bus timetables here, though they are not always up-to-date.
-Alternatively, you can get a taxi.
+Alternatively, you can get a taxi – you will find posters with taxi information as soon as you arrive at the port.

 Finally, Amorgos has several hiking paths, many of which lead to some wild beaches.
-If you visit during the peak season, you might find that it’s too warm to hike, in which case you can take the small boats that take you around the island.
+If you visit during the peak season, you might find that it’s too warm to hike, in which case it’s best to take the small boats that take you around the island.

 Small boat in Amorgos